Mrscan20/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6 : script that creates a directory named my_first_directory in the /tmp/ directory.
 Task 7 : script that Move the file betty from /tmp/ to /tmp/my_first_directory.
 Task 8 : script that Delete the file betty.
+Task 9 : script that Delete the directory /tmp/my_first_directory.